Ordinary Time Summer Liturgy, Songs, and Prayers

 Liffy Keifer, percussion

-Today’s liturgy is based on the Book of Common Prayer, 2019, the Renewed Ancient Eucharistic Rite, p.
-123-138, with additions from the Church of England’s Times and Seasons liturgical supplements for Easter, and a prayer from the Church in Ghana, found in An African Prayer Book, by Desmond Tutu.
+Today’s liturgy is based on the Book of Common Prayer, 2019, the Renewed Ancient Eucharistic Rite, and the Church of England’s Times and Seasons liturgical supplement for Epiphany, and the Beatitudes

 mer·cy